The Mystery of the Expanding Universe

 UK

-If you pick some particular part as stationary, then the other parts are moving a little with respect to the coordinate system, due to the forces.
+If you pick some particular part as stationary, then the other parts are moving a little with respect to the standard coordinate system.

 So there’s no exact size cutoff.
 The question instead is whether the forces are important on the time-distance scale involved.
 The solar system, and also I believe the galaxy and I think maybe even galactic clusters are in this regard more like atoms or pencils than like the cosmos as a whole.
 You can basically calculate their sizes using ordinary mechanics (or quantum mechanics for the smaller things) ignoring what space-time is doing on a large scale.